malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ![state machine](files/A-theory-of-consciousness-v2-state-machine.png)

-In the diagram above, the Logic Processing box represents what is likely the bulk of the brain.
-While it is likely an oversimplification, it is assumed that the logic processing components are largely stateless, in that they merely compute a result given the inputs.
+In the diagram above, the Logic Processing box represents what is likely the bulk of the brain and where non-conscious mental processes produce meaningful results from the received senses and internal inputs inputs [Nisbett1977].
+While it is an oversimplification, the logic processing components are treated as largely stateless, in that they merely compute a result given the inputs.
 It is further assumed that we can think of the multiple logic components of the brain as a single aggregate.

-In the terminology of Danial Kahneman, the logic processing components on their own are of the form of _System 1_ thought (_Fast Thinking_), while the net result of multiple steps being executed by the state machine form _System 2_ thought (_Slow Thinking_).
+In the terminology of Daniel Kahneman, the logic processing components on their own are of the form of _System 1_ thought (_Fast Thinking_), while the net result of multiple steps being executed by the state machine form _System 2_ thought (_Slow Thinking_).

 ### Working Memory
 Neuroscience currently believes that we hold about 7 items in working memory, for up to about 1 minute [citation].
 This is the state data store of our state machine.
 The presence or absence of certain data items directly influence which logic processes activate.